Shikaga/story/index.md

 So, lets think, what is it that we need?
 First, we need Orin to find some kind of clue for Orin to find in the records, which will give a hint for where there might be a Drinker.
 This clue will elad to further investigation, but in the end it will appear that Robert has the ability to find out what is actually going on.
 This seems a little implausible, but not overly so.
 I tihnk it is within the realms of possibility that Rob will have access to "The Archives"

 So what, does Orin find?
 Perhaps something that Drinkres need?

+Interesting idea: Book two, we get introduced to a character, feamle, older, married, both members of the House.
+Anyway, she has an assigned animal, who is sentient during the book.
+In book 3 character dies, animal gets assigned to emlyn to look after.
+Animal regains sentience in 4th books and has to deal with the loss of previous "owner".

 Maps
 ---